-How to Upload VR Video to YouTube?
+How to Upload VR Video on YouTube?

-Before VR Video Uploading to YouTube
+Before Uploading VR Videos on YouTube

 You need to ensure that the VR videos you’re planning to post on YouTube are in a format supported by YouTube.
 Additionally, you must comply with certain requirements for VR 360 YouTube videos, including the following:

 To upload a VR (virtual reality) movie to YouTube with spatial sound, the VR movie file must meet these three conditions:

 - MPEG-4 video format (MP4) encoded in Advanced Audio Coding (AAC)

 - To follow the YouTube 360 upload guide, you need to use the following specifications for frame rates: 24, 25, or 30 fps; 48, 50, or even 60 fps.

 - Aspect Ratio & Resolution: 4K (3840 x 2160) at 16:9 aspect ratio;

 - File size: under 1 GB

 Prepare for YouTube 360 Video Upload